Convergence of Stochastic Gradient Methods for Wide Two-Layer Physics-Informed Neural Networks for the Poisson Equation: Preliminary

 \end{lemma}

-Lemma \ref{GramInit} shows that the spectral norm of the difference between initial and infinite Gram matrices is small for wide NNs, which ensures the positive definiteness of the initial Gram matrices.
+Lemma \ref{GramInit} shows that the difference between initial and infinite Gram matrices is small for wide NNs, which ensures the positive definiteness of the initial Gram matrices.
 This agrees with the result in \cite{Jacot2018}, which asserts that the initial Gram matrices are deterministic and positive when \(m\) tends to infinity and the loss is convex in the function space.
-Note that the differential operator in PDE (\ref{PoissonPDE}) is linear, and thus the loss \(L(\theta)\) is still convex with respect to the neural network \(\phi\).
+Since the differential operator in PDE (\ref{PoissonPDE}) is linear, the loss \(L(\theta)\) is still convex with respect to the neural network \(\phi\).
 The next lemma shows the continuity of the Gram matrices, i.e., $\boldsymbol{G_w}$ and $\boldsymbol{G_a}$ are stable under small perturbations.
-These two are the key points for the positive definiteness of Gram matrices during training.
+These two results are the key points for the positive definiteness of Gram matrices during training.